Frequently Asked Questions

 The action Crystal Watch v.
 Live Nation Entertainment Inc., et al., (Court File No. QBG-RG-00679-2018) was certified as a class action on November 25, 2022 by the Court of King's Bench for Saskatchewan (the "Court").

 Ticketmaster denies the allegations.
 The Ticketmaster Defendants have not admitted liability but have agreed to the Settlement Agreement.
-The Settlement Agreement is subject to approval by the Court.
+The Settlement Agreement has been approved by the Court.

-The Plaintiff (also being the Representative Plaintiff) and the Defendants have reached the Settlement Agreement which is subject to approval by the Court.
+The Plaintiff (also being the Representative Plaintiff) and the Defendants have reached the Settlement Agreement, which has now been approved by the Court.

 While not admitting liability, and without the Court making any determinations, the Ticketmaster Defendants have agreed to the Settlement Agreement which has a total value of CA$6,027,000.00.